 Note: Use this worksheet to figure includible compensation for your most recent year of service.
-This amount will be used to figure your MEA.

 1. Enter your includible wages from the employer maintaining your 403(b) account for your most recent year of service \$ 2.
 Enter elective deferrals for your most recent year of service \$ 3.
 Enter amounts contributed or deferred by your employer under a cafeteria plan for your most recent year of service \$ 4.
 Enter amounts contributed or deferred by your employer to your 457 account for your most recent year of service \$ 5.
 Enter the value of qualified transportation fringe benefits you received from your employer. \$ 6.
 Enter your foreign earned income exclusion for your most recent year of service \$ 7.
 Add lines 1, 2, 3, 4, 5, and 6 \$ 8.
 Enter the cost of incidental life insurance that is part of your annuity contract for your most recent year of service \$ 9.
-Enter compensation that was both: Earned during your most recent year of service, and • Earned while your employer was not qualified to maintain a 403(b) plan \$ 10.
-Enter contributions that are more than your MEA \$ 11.
+Enter compensation that was both: • Earned during your most recent year of service, and • Earned while your employer was not qualified to maintain a 403(b) plan \$ 10.
+If using this worksheet for 2001, enter contributions that are more than your MEA.
+Otherwise, enter zero (0) \$ 11.
 Add lines 8, 9, and 10 \$ 12.
 Subtract line 11 from line 7.
 This is your includible compensation for your most recent year of service \$ Use e estimated amounts if figuring includible compensation before the end of the year.

-Worksheet D. Limit on Annual Additions
+Worksheet D. Limit on Annual Additions for 2001